JONSASSE/432-2018/slides/class03/README.md

 As they become available, [the slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class03) and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class03) will be posted above.

-In today's class, we'll focus on:
+In today's class, we'll focus on Analysis of Variance, Analysis of Covariance and Dealing with Product Terms
-+ Analysis of Variance and related topics from the Course Notes
-+ Validation of a linear regression model

 ## Announcements Before Class 03